tshepang/blog/content/The Air I Breathe (2008).md

 +++

-The movie has three parts: the first got me excited due to superb direction and nice storytelling; the 2nd doesn\'t lose superb direction but gets tedious; the 3rd makes me wonder why the writers bothered, but luckily has one desirable gal, the one with a rare blood type.
+The movie has three parts: the first got me excited due to superb direction and nice storytelling; the 2nd doesn't lose superb direction but gets tedious; the 3rd makes me wonder why the writers bothered, but luckily has one desirable gal, the one with a rare blood type.